Billy423/csvlite/development_plan.md

 - Output formatting to display results
 - Unit tests for all I/O modules
 - End-to-end tests for basic file operations
+- Comprehensive documentation for all owned modules (Increment 2)

 **Code worked on together:**
 - Integration with Lead's data structures